VaclavMacha/Projections/README.md

 # Usage

-## DRO

-This package provides an interface to solve distributionally robust optimization (DRO) with φ -divergence or norm in constraints.
-The interface provides 3 solvers:
+This package provides an interface to solve the three following problems

-1. `Sadda()` - our approach how to solve DRO
-2. `General()` - general purpose solvers such as [Ipopt](https://github.com/coin-or/Ipopt) or [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio)
-3. `Philpott()` - algorithm presented in [[Philpott 2018]](https://link.springer.com/article/10.1007/s10287-018-0314-0) for the DRO with l-2 norm

-All implemented φ -divergences and norms are presented in the following table.
+1. distributionally robust optimization (DRO) with φ -divergence or norm in constraints.
+All implemented φ -divergences and norms are presented in the following table

 | Name                          | Constructor           | Sadda solver | General solver | Philpott solver |
 | ---                           | :---:                 | :---:        | :---:          | :---:           |